Ninni Bruschetta

-Ninni Bruschetta (born Antonino Bruschetta; 6 January 1962) is an Italian actor, film and stage director and screenwriter.
+Ninni Bruschetta (born Antonino Bruschetta; 6 January 1962) is an Italian actor, film director and screenwriter.

 Life and career

 Born on 6 January 1962, in Messina, Bruschetta co-founded with Maurizio Puglisi "Nutrimenti terrestri", a stage company which primarily focused on subjects of social value, and was active both as an actor and a director.
 In 1987, he debuted as a screenwriter with the indie drama La gentilezza del tocco, and in 1989 he co-directed the indie film Private Screening.
 He is also very active as an actor in films and television series.